 - Muscle spasm

-These are not all of the possible side effects of RETACRITTM.
+These are not all of the possible side effects of RETACRIT®.
 Your healthcare provider can give you a more complete list.
 Tell your healthcare provider about any side effects that bother you or that do not go away.

 INDICATIONS

-- Chronic kidney disease in patients on dialysis and not on dialysis.
+- Chronic kidney disease in patients on dialysis and not on dialysis

-- A medicine called zidovudine (AZT) used to treat HIV-infection.
+- A medicine called zidovudine (AZT) used to treat HIV infection

-RETACRITTM may also be used to reduce the chance you will need red blood cell transfusions if you are scheduled for certain surgeries where a lot of blood loss is expected.
+RETACRIT® may also be used to reduce the chance you will need red blood cell transfusions if you are scheduled for certain surgeries where a lot of blood loss is expected.

-RETACRITTM should not be used for treatment of anemia:
+RETACRIT® should not be used for treatment of anemia:

-- If you have cancer and you will not be receiving chemotherapy that may cause anemia.
+- If you have cancer and you will not be receiving chemotherapy that may cause anemia

-- If you have a cancer that has a high chance of being cured.
+- If you have a cancer that has a high chance of being cured

-- If your anemia caused by chemotherapy treatment can be managed by RBC transfusion.
+- If your anemia caused by chemotherapy treatment can be managed by RBC transfusion

-- In place of emergency treatment for anemia (red blood cell transfusions).
+- In place of emergency treatment for anemia (red blood cell transfusions)

-RETACRITTM has not been proven to improve quality of life, fatigue, or well-being.
+RETACRIT® has not been proven to improve quality of life, fatigue, or well-being.

-RETACRITTM should not be used to reduce the chance of red blood cell transfusions if:
+RETACRIT® should not be used to reduce the chance of red blood cell transfusions if:

-- You are scheduled for surgery on your heart or blood vessels.
+- You are scheduled for surgery on your heart or blood vessels

-- You are able and willing to donate blood prior to surgery.
+- You are able and willing to donate blood prior to surgery

 You are encouraged to report adverse events related to Pfizer products by calling